Chad Paronto

 Chad Michael Paronto (born July 28, 1975) is an American former Major League Baseball player.
 Paronto attended the University of Massachusetts Amherst before being drafted by the Baltimore Orioles in the eighth round of the 1996 Major League Baseball Draft.
-Paronto's best pitches include a 90–94 mph fastball and a heavy sinker which he uses mainly with men on base.
+Paronto's best pitches included a 90–94 mph fastball and a heavy sinker which he used mainly with men on base.

-High school years
+Early life

 Paronto attended Woodsville High School in Woodsville, New Hampshire and was a letterman in soccer, baseball, and basketball.
 In basketball, he won All-State honors and scored more than 1,000 points during his high school career.
 In baseball, he won All-State honors and was named the New Hampshire Player of the Year.
 Paronto graduated from Woodsville High School in 1993.

 Professional career

 Baltimore Orioles

 In his debut year with the Orioles, Paronto went 1–3 with a 5.00 earned run average (ERA) and 16 strikeouts in 24 games.